-Students can become involved in ASNC either by running for office or by applying for the various appointive positions, committees or by becoming involved in a wide range of other activities.
+Students can become involved in ASNC either by running for office, by being appointed to vacant positions or by becoming involved in a wide range of other activities.

-Riverside Community College District strongly encourages student participation.
+Norco College strongly encourages student participation.
 Students who wish to become involved should visit the Student Activities Office in the Center for Student Success, 1st floor.